openshift-kni/baremetal-deploy/ansible-ipi-install/README.md

 NOTE: By default this directory is empty.

 ## Pre-caching RHCOS Images
+If you wish to have the bootstrap to use cached RHCOS images, set the `use_rhcos_image_cache` variable to true (in your hosts file, via a CLI `-e` argument, etc).

-By default, the playbook will pre-download RHCOS images prior to actual cluster deployment.
+When requested, the playbook will pre-download RHCOS images prior to actual cluster deployment.
 It places these images in an Apache web server on the provisioning host, and modifies `metal3-config.yaml` or `install-config.yaml` (depending on whether the version is set to 4.3 or 4.4+) to instruct the bootstrap to download the images from that web server during deployment.

-If you wish to force the bootstrap to download the RHCOS images from the Internet, set the `use_rhcos_image_cache` variable to false (in your hosts file, via a CLI `-e` argument, etc).

 ## Running the `playbook.yml`